Sliding Window Algorithm Code Template

 The valid

-variable represents the number of characters in the window that meet the need
+variable counts how many characters in the window meet the need

 .